IBM-Bluemix-Docs/security-advisor/ni-tutorial.md

 To start receiving alerts for potential issues related to your VPC FLow Logs, you can configure an alert channel by using the GUI.
 If you prefer to work with the API, see [Configuring alerts](/docs/security-advisor?topic=security-advisor-notifications).

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and compliance** to access the {{site.data.keyword.compliance_short}}.
 2. In the navigation, click **Alerts**.
 3. Click **Create**.
 4. Provide a name and meaningful description for your channel.
 5. To configure the threshold for alerts, select the severity of the notifications that you want to be alerted for.
 Severity choices include *critical*, *high*, *medium*, and *low*.
 For more information about the types of findings that are returned for each severity, see [Available Network Insights finding types](/docs/security-advisor?topic=security-advisor-network-insights-finding-types).
 6. Select Network Insights as your source.
-6. Click **Next**.
+7. Click **Next**.
-7. Enter the callback endpoint where you want to receive the alerts.
+8. Enter the callback endpoint where you want to receive the alerts.
-8. Click **Create**.
+9. Click **Create**.
 You channel is listed in the **Alerts** table.

-9. Verify that your channel is configured correctly by selecting **Test connection** in the overflow menu.
+To verify that your channel is configured correctly by selecting **Test connection** in the overflow menu.
 A test alert is sent to your endpoint.
 Be sure to remove any alerts that are sent by *{{site.data.keyword.security-advisor_short}} Notification Test* after you've completed your testing.